The Amber CLI can be used as a runtime or as a compiler.

 check Check Amber script for errors

-build Compile Amber script to Bash
+build Compile Amber script to shell code

 docs Generate Amber script documentation

-completion Generate Bash completion script
+completion Generate shell completion script

 help Print this message or the help of the given subcommand(s)